 Hearing devices can adapt to the environment so you can follow conversations in a variety of situations—restaurants, phone calls, sporting events, etc. Break out of your shell and redefine your expectations of style and comfort.

-Myth 4: They cost a lot of money.
+Myth 4: Hearing aids cost a lot of money.

 While some premium hearing aids can sell for several thousand dollars per pair, there are affordable options available in every price range.
 Also, more insurance plans now offer a benefit to help with the purchase of hearing aids and easy payment plans are available.
 Your audiologist can advise you on the best choices and options for you.

-Differences Between an Audiologist and a Hearing Aid Dispenser
+Differences Between an Audiologist & a Hearing Aid Dispenser

 While both are hearing health care professionals, an audiologist and a hearing aid dispenser differ in training, credentialing and scope of practice.